Lene-Ayele/Diversity-and-Inclusion/README.md

 ### Limitations

-I have enhanced the 'race' column by consolidating entries into distinct ethnicities based on racial categories.
+I enhanced the 'race' column by consolidating entries into distinct ethnicities based on racial categories.
 This measure was taken to streamline the extensive list of races, as certain ethnicities can be classified under a single race.
 For instance, individuals of Chinese, Korean, and other Asian descent were grouped under 'Asian', while those of Australian, White, and Welsh descent were categorized as 'White'.
 Furthermore, among the 6685 rows of data, four salary entries were indicated in hundreds, while the remainder were in hundreds of thousands, suggesting an assumption that salaries are represented on an annual basis.
 To ensure consistency and prevent data skewing during analysis, I adjusted the four entries by adding zeros to align them with the other entries.